readtedium/obsidian-craft-cms-upload/README.md

 ### Common Issues

 **Connection Failed**
-- Verify your GraphQL endpoint URL
+- Verify your GraphQL endpoint URL (try visiting it in a browser)
-- Check API token permissions
+- Check API token permissions and ensure it's copied correctly
 - Ensure GraphQL API is enabled in Craft CMS
+- Verify your schema includes the sections you're trying to access

 **Schema Not Loading**
-- Verify token has schema introspection permissions
+- Verify token has schema introspection permissions in Craft CMS
+- Ensure Users, Assets, Tags, and Categories are enabled in your GraphQL schema
 - Check for GraphQL endpoint accessibility
 - Review browser console for detailed errors